 Simply put, duty of care is a moral and legal obligation to protect the general public from personal harm – and the last thing you expect when you visit a healthcare professional is to leave feeling worse than when you went in, because you expect a certain level of care.

 If you do suffer negligent treatment at the hands of NHS or private clinics, this can feel very unfair.
-You might be eligible to make a compensation claim for this negligence – you can speak to our legal team for free on 0800 234 6438 or fill out our online claim form.
+You might be eligible to make a compensation claim for this negligence – you can speak to a trained legal adviser for free on 0800 234 6438 or fill out the online claim form.

 Everyone’s claim is different and that makes it difficult to say how long your claim might take.
 The timeline for a case ranges from a couple of months to a couple of years.
 However, what we can promise is that during your claim your solicitor will keep you informed of it’s progress.